tammergalal/katacoda-scenarios/modern-observability-in-practice/step4.md

 ## Instrumenting the Advertisements Service

 In our `docker-compose-files/docker-compose-broken-instrumented.yml`{{open}} there's a command to bring up our Flask server.
-If we look, we'll see it's a:
+If we look at line 76, we'll see it's a:

 ```
 ddtrace-run flask run --port=5002 --host=0.0.0.0